courtois-neuromod/cneuromod-things/retinotopy/prf/code/README.md

 - ``task-retinotopy_condition-{bars, rings, wedges}_desc-perTR_apertures.mat``, a sequence of aperture frames aranged in the order in which they appeared in a run of a given task, at a temporal frequency downsampled  (from task's 15 fps) to match the temporal frequency of the BOLD signal acquisition (fMRI TR = 1.49s).
 Note that the aperture sequence was the same for every run of the same task (e.g., all ``task-rings`` runs used the same aperture sequence).
 Frames were averaged within a TR so that mask values (floats) reflect the proportion of a TR during which patterns were visible in each pixel (value range = [0, 1]).
 Frames were resized from 768x768 to 192x192 pixels to speed up pRF processing time.
 The first three TRs were dropped to match the duration of the BOLD data (3 TRs dropped for signal equilibrium).

 ------------
 # Step 2.
-Pre-process and chunk the BOLD data for the analyzepRF toolbox**
+Pre-process and chunk the BOLD data for analyzePRF

 Prepare the BOLD data to process with the analyzepRF toolbox: vectorize, denoise, standardize, average across runs of the same task, and chunk into small brain segments.